From the New In 90 team

-So, whatever your age or situation, here’s how to incorporate at least 25 minutes of moderate exercise into your existing habits and routines.
+So here’s how to incorporate a minimum of 21 minutes of moderate exercise into your everyday habits and routines.

 As you do them, you’ll think of lots more ways, but these are a great start.